hivejs/docs/developing_components__plugins/client-side_interfaces.md

     authFailed: false

     /**
-     * The auth method the user chose, 'token' if the default
+     * The auth method the user has chosen, 'token' if the default
      * silent token cookie authentication is used
      */
   , authMethod: 'token'